By clicking on the links below you will find more information about my grandmother Margaret Adeline Bullivant’s tree.

 Marian Ada Florence Byrne, Parramatta Road, Ryde, domestic duties

-There are no items in the Sydney papers between 1880 and 1920, except for when his mother Margaret died.
+There are no items in the Sydney papers between 1880 and 1920, except for when John’s mother Margaret died.
 In the Sydney Morning Herald of 15 April 1914, page 11, there is a funeral notice that makes mention of Mr and Mrs John Byrne.
 The funeral left the home of son-in-law James Ryan, 6 Church Street, North Sydney.

 There is no record of a marriage between John and Marian, and no record of any children.
 John died in 1925 at Wellington NSW, and his death certificate makes no mention of a wife or children.

 In conclusion I consider it is reasonable to conclude that there are no recorded descendants of John Byrne.
-But it is reasonable conclude, that based on DNA results that Margaret Adeline Bullivant, born on 20 July 1890 in Sydney, is his daughter and John is my great grandfather.
+Also it is reasonable conclude, that based on DNA results that Margaret Adeline Bullivant, born on 20 July 1890 in Sydney, is his daughter and John is my great grandfather.
 To read more about the Byrne family click on link below.